Code-Institute-Submissions/globeconnections/README.md

  # 5) DEPLOYMENT:

-- ### To deploy this page to GitHub Pages from the [GITHUB REPOSITORY](https://github.com/ "The world's leading software development platform"), the following steps were taken:
+- ### To deploy this page to GitHub Pages from the [GITHUB REPOSITORY](https://github.com/ "The world's leading software development platform"), the following steps have to be taken:

 *(1) Log into GitHub.*